WT20: Hales-storm powers England to victory over Sri Lanka

 England ride on Alex Hales blitzkrieg for sensational win over world number one Sri Lanka by six wickets.
-The opener punished the Lankan bowlers with half-a-dozen sixes and 11 boundaries during his blistering 116-run knock, which came off just 64 balls.
+Hales punished the Lankan bowlers with half-a-dozen sixes and 11 boundaries during his blistering 116-run knock, which came off just 64 balls.

 CHITTAGONG (Bangladesh): Opener Alex Hales hit a sensational unbeaten hundred as England pulled off a dramatic six-wicket win over Sri Lanka to throw open the Group I for semifinals places in the ICC World Twenty20, on Thursday.